shoebkhan09/cred-manager/app/README.md

 ## OXD Registration

 If *"oxd-id"* is null, empty or non-existing, cred-manager will try to execute the "register site" step with the oxd server whose host and port is already provided in *"oxd_config"*.
-Once an oxdId is grabbed, the app. will update the config file so that it contains this value.
+Once an `oxdId` is grabbed, the app will update the config file so that it contains this value.

 For registration, the following are also passed: *authz_redirect_uri*, *post_logout_uri*.
 All other parameters will be the defaults used by oxd.